By Rick Steves

-Passes cover nearly all Swiss trains (for an explanation of how the unique Swiss Transfer Ticket works, see "key details" at the bottom of this page).
-Even specially designated scenic routes are covered (with just one exception: multi-country passes don't cover the biggest stretch of the Glacier Express.
+Passes cover nearly all Swiss trains.
+Even specially designated scenic routes are covered, including the entire route of the Glacier Express.
 Any pass that covers Switzerland also covers these two Swiss-run services through Italy: Brig–Domodossola–Locarno trains and Lugano–Tirano by Bernina Express bus.
-Many high-mountain routes, however, such as those served by the Berner Oberland's Jungfraubahn, are only partially covered; discounts vary depending on what kind of pass you have.
+Many high-mountain routes, however, such as those served by the Berner Oberland's Jungfraubahn, are only partially covered, and discounts vary depending on what kind of pass you have.

-- Berner Oberland: 25 percent off trains and lifts above Interlaken (otherwise tickets cost, from Interlaken, about $10 to Lauterbrunnen, $10 to Grindelwald, $15 to Wengen, $200 round-trip to the Jungfraujoch; without a rail pass the Schilthornbahn cable car otherwise about $105 round-trip from Stechelberg, $80 with early-morning discount)
+- Berner Oberland: 25 percent off trains and lifts above Interlaken (without this discount tickets cost, from Interlaken, about $10 to Lauterbrunnen, $10 to Grindelwald, $15 to Wengen, $200 round-trip to the Jungfraujoch; without a rail pass the Schilthornbahn cable car is about $105 round-trip from Stechelberg, $85 from Mürren)

 - Mt.
 Rigi: 50 percent off all trains and lifts above Vitznau/Arth-Goldau/Weggis (full price: $25–40 per leg)

 Switzerland-only rail passes cover much more (see coverage map):

-- Berner Oberland: All trains and lifts up to Mürren/Wengen/Grindelwald are covered, then 50 percent off lifts above Mürren and 25 percent off lifts and trains above Wengen and Grindelwald
+- Berner Oberland: All trains and lifts up to Mürren/Wengen/Grindelwald are covered; 50 percent off the Schilthornbahn cable car above Mürren, and 25 percent off lifts and trains above Wengen and Grindelwald